sturtus/monsteradayfg/input/tokens/README.md

 ## PAR5E Documentation on Tokens

 Tokens can be linked to both the Campaign classes of 5E (under Personalities) and the Reference Library (NPC).
 Token content is parsed using a single source folder.
-✦ tokens

-### Tokens

 Input:

 * PNG tokens located in the token path will be copied to the module.
 * Tokens which match the sane name of Traps/NPCs will be linked to the objects.
 A sane name is a name converted to lowercase and with all spaces removed and non-alpha characters converted to _ characters.
 ```
 Fred Blog = fredblog.png